tbrowder/Excel/README.md

 ## Using a template

-After diving in to my project I've decided the original direction was too complicated for my use.
-Now I'm heading toward a process like
-this:

-1. Design the Excel template to look just like I want it to look and use dummy data in the desired cells and format.
+1. Manually create the Excel template to look as desired.
+   Use dummy data in the desired cells and format.
 Add real exlanatory text and format as desired.
 Include working formulas using dummy data and format and locate result cells as desired.

-2. Use additional worksheets in the template to define mappings between the cells in the input, template, and output files.
+2. Use special coded text inputs in the template cell to define mappings between input data and the final worksheet.

-## GENESIS

-See the original README.md in the "old" subdir.
+3. Use a TOML file to define various inputs for a case, but it is mandatory if you want to transfer desired formattingg from the template to the output worksheets.

 CREDITS
 =======